mingkai-hub/ECE567-Team12-project7/README.md

 - On `VMAS balance`, MAPPO is clearly stronger and more stable than IPPO.
 - On `VMAS navigation`, IPPO is competitive with MAPPO and appears slightly stronger in the completed runs.
-- On `VMAS dispersion`, the two methods are very similar.
 - On `VMAS flocking`, IPPO outperforms MAPPO by a noticeable margin.

-Taken together, these results do not support the idea that MAPPO is uniformly better than IPPO.
+These results do not support the idea that MAPPO is uniformly better than IPPO.
 Instead, they are more consistent with the IPPO paper's observation that independent-critic methods can remain competitive, and that centralized critics help in some tasks but not all tasks.

 ### Stage B